Google Adsense has rolled out a new family of ad formats called Page-level Ads to experiment with a new format of ads for website publishers.

 Vignette Ads only appear between page loads on your website and can be easily skipped by the user at any time.

-These ads do not appear when a user arrives on your website; rather they are only displayed when a user is navigating to next page on your website.
-This ensures that your user doesn’t have to wait to load the ad and besides they can easily skip at any point.
+These ads do not appear when a user arrives on your website; rather they are only displayed when a user is navigating to the next page on your website.
+This ensures that your user doesn’t have to wait to load the ad and besides they can easily skip it at any point.

 Such behaviour of vignette ads is applied to maintain a good user experience.

 For Vignette ads, here are a few situations that the Ad that might not be displayed;